Emu Park

 Emu Park has a typical household mix, with a lower-than-average median household size

 Family households constitute 70.0% of all households, including 20.8% couples with children, 36.5% couples without children, and 12.1% single parent families.
 Non-family households comprise the remaining 30.0%, with lone person households at 27.3% and group households making up 2.6%.
-The median household size is 2.3 people, which is smaller than the Rest of Qld average of 2.5.
+The median household size is 2.3 people, smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households